Dr Cesar Cornejo

 Profile

-I am an interdisciplinary artist whose work explores the relationship between art, architecture and society and who is influenced by having lived and worked in four different cultures: Peru, Japan, England and USA, having each of them influenced my way of thinking and working.
-As a result, I produce multi-layered pieces that challenge boundaries and conventions, that while may address issues that refer to my native Peru, are also open to broader interpretations.
+I am an interdisciplinary artist whose work explores the relationship between art, architecture, and society, and who is influenced by having lived and worked in four different cultures: Peru, Japan, England, and the USA, each of which has influenced my way of thinking and working.
+As a result, I produce multi-layered pieces that challenge boundaries and conventions, which may address issues related to my native Peru while also being open to broader interpretations.

-I received MA and PhD degrees in Fine Arts from the Tokyo University of the Arts and bachelor degree and professional license in architecture from the Ricardo Palma University in Lima Peru.
-I joined the School of Fine Art, History of Art and Cultural Studies at the University of Leeds in May 2022 and previously worked as senior lecturer Fine Art at the Manchester Metropolitan University, associate professor at the University of South Florida, Adjunct Professor at College University of New York amongst others.
-I am the founder of the community museum project Puno Museum of Contemporary Art (Puno MoCA) and I am represented by Gallery Ed Cross Fine Art in London.
+I received MA and PhD degrees in Fine Arts from the Tokyo University of the Arts and a bachelor's degree and professional license in architecture from the Ricardo Palma University in Lima, Peru.
+I joined the School of Fine Art, History of Art and Cultural Studies at the University of Leeds in May 2022.
+I previously worked as a senior lecturer in Fine Art at Manchester Metropolitan University, an associate professor at the University of South Florida, and an Adjunct Professor at the College University of New York, amongst others.
+I am the founder of the community museum project Puno Museum of Contemporary Art (Puno MoCA), and I am represented by Gallery Ed Cross Fine Art in London.

 Responsibilities